nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 04.md

 But Clark's deity is Raytheon.
 Right?
 Mhmm.
 Mhmm.
 Mhmm.

 So there's a whole people that love Raytheon, but he's the one that we're shining from, and that's a bad thing.
 Well, so here okay.
 So here's the thing.
-Nobody knows that La Palu are are are bastions of Raythellion.
+Nobody knows that La Pelu are are are bastions of Raythellion.
 They just know that they've got superpowers and they kill people.

 But we know that.
 Right?
 Yeah.
 No. Well, if No.

 No. No. Okay.
 Yeah.
 Yeah.

 So we contextualize maybe what I was thinking.
 What I said Oh, I'm sorry.
 No. No. No.

+---

+### Session Play - Part 3

 You're fine.
 No. That's great.
 That's that's good to know.
 So so I think the most reasonable thing for us to interpret is that these powers somehow just came from Shenandoah, from the time temple and the time goddess.